Can High Repetition Workouts Help Build Muscle?

 Based on this information, and from my past injuries from heavy weight training, I've adjusted my compound movements that have actually improved my muscle mass and strength without having to do heavy singles, doubles, and triples.

 Now, this type of weight training method can be totally customized.
 The main reason there are 2 or 3 prior sets before my work set is to ensure my muscles are thoroughly warmed up.
-However, based on your information, you can certainly warm the muscle up in 2 sets and tackle the work set on your final third set.
-The point here is to ensure the muscles (and joints) are warmed up and ready for work.

 Let's take the bench press for example.
 Let's say your max bench is 185 pounds.
 Your progression would be as follows: